Patrick-ring-motive/window-worker/README.md

 <script src="https://winwork.vercel.app/WindowWorker/window-worker.js"></script>
 ```

 Then it's available as `window.WindowWorker`.
-Or for the polyfill Worker if there is not Worker defined
+Or as a polyfill Worker if there is not Worker defined